 Baptism Sunday will be an opportunity for thousands of people in our churches to take their step of obedience and faith.
 Many of them already know they should be baptized, and you can schedule baptism celebrations in advance.
-Other people in your churches may decide on Sept.
-12, 2021 that God is calling them to those same baptismal waters.
+Other people in your churches may decide [in that day] that God is calling them to those same baptismal waters.

 The Summit Church photo